-A key aim of the activity is to build strong partnerships with leading OEMs (Original Equipment Manufacturers) in order to enhance Ireland’s attractiveness to them as a smart knowledge economy.
-Building on this, ICHEC also aim to leverage these partnerships in order to foster advanced computing expertise and increase awareness of emerging computing technologies within Ireland’s academic, semi-state and industrial sectors.
+A key aim of the activity is to build strong partnerships with leading Original Equipment Manufacturers (OEM's) enhancing Ireland’s attractiveness as a smart knowledge economy.
+ICHEC leverages these partnerships to foster advanced computing expertise and increase awareness of emerging computing technologies within Ireland’s academic, semi-state and industrial sectors.

 Many-core compute platforms, such as the Intel Xeon Phi, Graphics Processing Units (GPUs) and Field Programmable Gate Arrays (FPGAs) are emerging as viable technologies in technical computing and traditional HPC due to the increased performance and power savings such platforms offer over more general purpose multi-core Central Processing Units (CPUs).
 ICHEC continues to develop a deep level of expertise in the area of many-core computing to further research in the field and to put in place expertise to assist users as such technologies mature.

 ICHEC was the seventh Centre in the word to be awarded the status of CUDA Research Centre by NVIDIA (2010), the sixth in the world to be awarded the status of Intel Parallel Computing Centre (IPCC) (2013) and joined the Xilinx Alliance Program (2015).

 Big Data R&D

 Big Data is used to represent many different fields and problems in computing.
 As storage capacity increases and cost decreases, more data is being collected in all fields.
 For example in both oil & gas exploration and climate modelling and weather forecasting the number of data points in a given area has been increasing in line with the ease of storing these.
 This poses a computational challenge to process the new larger data sets in similar times.